 Participating partners are Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
 Excludes Shake Shack locations in ballparks, stadiums, airports and racetracks.

-I recently put in an order, making sure to go over $49 so I’d be able to take advantage of free shipping.
-The AMEX dining credit posted a few days later.
+I tested how well the credit worked by placing an order, making sure to go over $49 so I’d be able to take advantage of free shipping.
+The AMEX dining credit was posted a few days later.

 Even more interesting is that my order from Boxed earned 4x Membership Rewards points.
 I’m not sure if it’s considered a grocery store or dining, but I’m not complaining.